 Restrooms, Vault Toilets, and Portable Toilets - open at campgrounds, boat ramps, and day use areas.
 Restrooms will be cleaned twice weekly.
 Please bring your own hand sanitizer, soap, and toilet paper as these items have been the subject of theft.

 Water Fountains and Wells -openfor the season.
 See "Drinking Water Conditions" below for detailed water availability.

 Fee collection at Great Falls has resumed.
 Credit, debit, or contactless payment (such as Apple Pay or Google Pay) ONLY.
 No cash or checks accepted.
 Digital passes are available via www.recreation.gov.

-C&O Canal NHP will cancel permits and reservations and will not accept applications for demonstrations, special events, or park site reservations until further notice.
+C&O Canal NHP may cancel permits and reservations and may not accept applications for demonstrations, special events, or park site reservations until further notice.